adanque/RentalPricePrediction/README.md

 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_Map_Highest_Rated_Yelp_Businesses_KMeans_Cluster_Centers.png?raw=true)
 Map of the centers of each of the KMeans clusters of the Highest Yelp Rated Businesses

-## Amenities Review
+## Apartment Amenities Review
-Interest Levels
+### Interest Levels
 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_RentHop_Interest_Level_Pie.png?raw=true)
-RentHop Apartment Review Level Breakdown
+RentHop Apartment Review Level Breakdown.
+This chart shares the story of the higher inventory of lesser desired apartments over the more desired.

 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_RentHop_Interest_Level_Review.png?raw=true)
-RentHop Apartment Review Level Distribution
+RentHop Apartment Review Level Distribution.
+This chart displays the inventory of by bedroom counts and their related interest level.
+It shows that the low interest group has the most apartments in each category of bedroom count.

 ### Bedrooms
 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_RentHop_Bedrooms_Breakdown_by_Interest.png?raw=true)